 Master's and Baccalaureate degree candidates may keep their cap, tassel, gown and hood.
 Faculty, staff and the Doctor of Physical Therapy degree candidates will need to return their rented gown and hood to the designated location after the ceremony.
 They may keep their cap and tassel.

 No, diplomas will not be distributed the day of the ceremony.
-Diplomas for those students who are officially graduated, have met the application deadline and have no outstanding obligations to the University receive their diploma via postal mail about 4 weeks after the commencement ceremony.
+Diplomas for those students who are officially graduated, have met the application deadline and have no outstanding obligations to the University receive their diploma via postal mail about 8 to 10 weeks after the commencement ceremony.
 Please ensure Student Records has the correct mailing address on file.

-Diplomas for all spring graduating students who complete all academic requirements and have no outstanding obligations to the University will receive their diploma via postal mail about 4 weeks after the commencement ceremony.
-Diplomas for fall and summer graduates are mailed about 4 weeks after degree completion.
+Diplomas for all spring graduating students who complete all academic requirements and have no outstanding obligations to the University will receive their diploma via postal mail about 8 to 10 weeks after the commencement ceremony.
+Diplomas for fall and summer graduates are mailed about 8 to 10 weeks after degree completion.
 If you have questions about your diploma, please call the Office of the Registrar at 609.652.4235 for more information.
 The Bachelor's diploma size is 8.5' x 11".
 The Masters and Doctoral diploma size is 11" x 14".

 Six guest tickets are given to each graduate at Grad Finale.
 This number is determined by the estimated number of students marching in relation to the fire code limit for Boardwalk Hall.
 Children and infants need a ticket, but due to the length of the ceremony and lack of stroller space, it is recommended that children under the age of three not attend.
 The ceremony can be viewed live via webstream the day of the ceremony.